METALS-Copper heads for sharpest weekly drop in nearly 19 months on virus fears

 * Virus sparks fears of metals demand hit

-* Copper stocks in China and LME rise this week (Updates throughout, changes dateline to LONDON)
+* Copper stocks in China and LME rise this week (Adds official prices)

 By Zandi Shabalala